-Chronic effects of exposure to methyl acetate may be similar to those of methanol exposure, because methyl acetate can break down in water to form methanol and acetic acid.
-The main hazard is damage to the optic nerve.
+Chronic effects of exposure to methyl acetate may be similar to those of methanol exposure, because methyl acetate can break down in water to

 Long-term exposure to methanol vapour, at concentrations exceeding 3000 ppm, may produce cumulative effects characterised by gastrointestinal disturbances (nausea, vomiting), headache, ringing in the ears, insomnia, trembling, unsteady gait, vertigo, conjunctivitis and clouded or double vision.
 Liver and/or kidney injury may also result.